ClearView Logo

 What is the First Sign of Glaucoma?

-The initial warning signs are often subtle, making it challenging to detect the condition without regular eye examinations.
-The first sign of glaucoma is typically a gradual loss of peripheral vision, often going unnoticed until significant damage has occurred.
-Regular eye check-ups are crucial for early detection, especially for individuals at higher risk.
+The initial warning signs of glaucoma symptoms are subtle, making regular check-ups essential.
+What is the first sign of glaucoma is often a gradual loss of peripheral vision, which can go unnoticed until significant damage occurs.
+Regular eye exams are crucial for early detection, especially for high-risk individuals.

 What Are the Symptoms of Cataracts and Glaucoma?

-It is essential to differentiate between the symptoms of cataracts and glaucoma, as they are both common eye conditions, especially in older adults.
+It is essential to differentiate between the glaucoma symptoms and cataract symptoms, as they are both common eye conditions, especially in older adults.
 Here’s a comparison:

 Cataracts: